microsoft/BuildTourHack/stories/5/512a_Unity.md

     ![3D objects tool](images/512a_11.png)

     Having the Nose 3D model GameObject as a child to another will position it relative to the parent GameObject.
-This means that if we rotate it, or move it, it will follow.
+This means that if we rotate or move it, it will follow.
 8. Fixing the dark color issue: Each GameObject that got a visible surface like our Nose 3D model got a Material.
-A material is a descriptor on how the surface the material is assigned to will look and behave.
+A material is a descriptor on how the surface which the material is assigned to will look and behave.
 This includes color, texture assignment and light calculations.
 For those who are familiar with Graphics Programming, a Material is the Shader being used to render the polygons.
 To find the assigned material, you can either expand the Nose GameOBject and select the 3D model GameObject (NosePrototype) and find the Material on it, or navigate to the Materials folder generated when importing the model and clicking it from the Project view.

     ![3D objects tool](images/512a_12.png)